andraugust/andraugust.github.io/quantum-3.md

 $$

-where the denominator is a normalization factor.
+where the denominator is a new normalization factor.
 At this point, unless Alice tells Bob about her measurement outcome, this new state _belongs only to Alice_.
 Bob's model of the system is still the original vector

 $$